fncnt/fimrecorder/doc/fimdoc.md

 `Logging Configuration`:
  ~  The location of your logging configuration.
 There shouldn't be any need to modify this.
 See [#loggingconf] for more details.
  ~  `default: "loggingconf.json"`

+`Recording Directory`:
+ ~  Path of the directory where recorded video and auxiliary files should be stored.
+ ~  `default: "FIMrecordings"`

 `Single Image Format`:
  ~  The format snapshots and extracted frames are saved in.